Home

 • Bermudagrass- It has common and improved varieties and is the most commonly used warm season grass.
 It grows wild in many lawns and can be invasive if it is not wanted.
 It can also become a thick, quality turf when properly maintained.
 The uses of the improved varieties range from golf greens and fairways, to home lawns.
 One of the disavantages to bermudagrass is that it has very poor shade tolerance.

-• St. Augustinegrass- Commonly used in the south from Florida and along the Gulf Coast states as far as Texas.
-It doesn't have the cold tolerance of Bermudagrass so it is restricted to the south.
-It is almost always established by sod or plugs.
+• St. Augustinegrass- Commonly used in the south from Florida and all along the Gulf Coast states as far as Texas.
+It doesn't have the cold tolerance so it is restricted to the south.
+Dallas Texas is approaching its most northern range.
+Currently, there is no seeded varieties.
+It must be started by plugs or sod.

 • Centipedegrass- It is not as widely used as the other warm season grasses, but is on the increase.
 Range is from Florida along the Gulf coastal regions as far as Texas.

-• Kikuyugrass-It is used as turfgrass, but only in the tropics and is considered a weed in the U.S. It is one of the fastest spreading grasses and can be extremely invasive.
+• Kikuyugrass-It is used as turfgrass, but only in the tropics and is considered a noxious weed in most of the U.S. Only a few counties in a few states allow it.
+It is one of the fastest spreading grasses and can be extremely invasive.
 It will cover over shrubs, fences, light poles and will displace other grasses.
 It is not recommend.

 • Buffalograss- Blue-green in appearance.
 It is native to the arid prairie regions of the U.S. For that reason, it is often used in arid areas because of its lower water requirements.
+It has one of the widest north to south ranges of a warm season grass from Mexico to Canada.
+However, it can only grow west of the Mississippi River where there is less rainfall each year.
+It can't survive in wet states.
 Improved varieties can make excellent turf grass.

 Climate Zones of the U.S.